stacks-network/docs/_develop/radiks-models.md

 All model instances have an `_id` attribute.
 An `_id` is used as a primary key when storing data, and is used for fetching a model.
 Radiks also creates a `createdAt` and `updatedAt` property when creating and saving models.

-If, when constructing a model, you don't pass an `_id`, Radiks creates an `_id` for you automatically.
+If, when constructing a model's instance, you don't pass an `_id`, Radiks creates an `_id` for you automatically.
 This automatically created id uses the  [`uuid/v4`](https://github.com/kelektiv/node-uuid) format.
+This automatic `_id` is returned by the constructor.

 ### Construct a model instance

-To create an instance of a model, pass some attributes to the constructor of that class:
+To create an instance, pass some attributes to the constructor of that class:

 ```javascript
 const person = new Person({